 David’s current focus is on the music of 1920′s-1950′s, and he has found the perfect type of venue for this music: retirement homes!
 In the past few years he has developed a repertoire of 200+ songs on piano, and he has been playing in assisted living, memory care, and independent living facilities since February 2014.
 David has found that to be a great market for the music that he loves.
 Hearkening back to the time he spent working in hospitals and nursing homes through his college years, David enjoys bringing back memories to those who were born in the first half of the 20th century.
 He likes to joke that his target audience is age 75 and up!

 In a world that seems ever to look for louder and grittier sounds, David offers a playlist characterized by subtlety and nuance, evoking the happier and sometimes more innocent sounds of the music of our parents and grandparents.
-David has a unique and special sound.
+The lyrics, chromaticism and fascinating harmony of the songs of The Great American Songbook make them wonderful treasures to be discovered.
+David has a unique and special sound, and a great song list.
 So do yourself a favor, and book David for your venue or your next special event.